Grupo Televisa S.A.B. (TV) Shares Up Despite Recent Market Volatility

 UBS gave a rating of “Buy” to TV, setting the target price at $13 in the report published on June 28th of the previous year.

-Volatility was left at 4.35%, however, over the last 30 days, the volatility rate increased by 3.79%, as shares sank -8.22% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -10.84% lower at present.
+Volatility was left at 3.69%, however, over the last 30 days, the volatility rate increased by 3.42%, as shares surge +1.38% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -9.17% lower at present.

 Stock Fundamentals for TV